If you already are in Sweden and want to apply for a residence permit to live with someone in Sweden

 - it is believed that your child will not be harmed by your temporary separation.

-Your application may also be turned down if you have a criminal record or have been an illegal resident for a significant period of time, or if you have provided incorrect information.
+Your application may also be rejected if you have a criminal record or have been an illegal resident, or if you have provided false information.